OZI-Project/docs/api/roadmap.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The project lead has decided it is best to defer the documentation utility environment to a later roadmap and specification at very least until version 1.0, given the decision, ``docs`` has been removed from the specification pre-0.1 as well as references to it.
+The project lead has decided it is best to defer the documentation utility environment to a later roadmap and specification, ``docs`` has been removed from the specification pre-0.1 as well as references to it.
+Pull requests and volunteers are welcome.
+A single fulltime maintainer is currently responsible for the whole of the OZI Project.
+This effort would need to be maintained by someone else.

 Works in Progress
 -----------------